mdaffin/disconnected.systems/content/blog/2017-03-18-rover-refactor.md

-+++
-date = "2017-03-18T21:45:01Z"
+---
+date: '2017-03-18T21:45:01Z'
-title = "Small Refactor To Prepare For Writing The Rest API" draft = false description = "Small tweaks to the rovers code and overall project layout in preparation for adding a webserver that can control the rover." slug = "rover-refactor" tags = ["rust", "raspberry-pi"]
+description: Small tweaks to the rovers code and overall project layout in preparation for adding a webserver that can control the rover.
-+++
+draft: false
+slug: rover-refactor
+tags:
+- rust
+- raspberry-pi
+title: Small Refactor To Prepare For Writing The Rest API
+---

 Over the past few weeks I have been starting to build a raspberry pi zero w based rover.